-All students will be expected to follow the established dates and rules of closing per the University calendar.
+All students are expected to follow the established dates and rules of closing per the University calendar.
 The University closes all of its residence halls for the period between fall semester and intersession.
 Therefore, no student will be able to stay for the December Break.

-All University of Scranton housing is officially closed with the exception of graduate housing in the Quincy Avenue and Linden Apartments during Fall Break, Thanksgiving Break, Spring Break and Easter Break.
+All University of Scranton housing is officially closed with the exception of graduate housing in the Blair House and designated floors of Redington Hall during Fall Break, Thanksgiving Break, Spring Break and Easter Break.

-A student may request to stay during a holiday break if they are participating in a University sponsored event, activity, or academic purpose, or if extreme personal circumstances arise.
+A student may request to stay during a holiday break if they are participating in a University-sponsored event, activity, or academic purpose, or if extreme personal circumstances arise.
 Students must request to stay by completing the "Request for Break Housing Form" located on the online housing portal.

-Should a student stay in on campus housing outside of authorized residency periods without permission, she or he may be assessed a fee and face disciplinary action.
+Should a student stay in campus housing outside of authorized residency periods without permission, they may be assessed a fee and face disciplinary action.
 Students need to keep their rooms locked at all times and will be held responsible for any prohibited items found in their rooms during breaks by University staff.